Frequently Asked Questions

 What is the seatbelt law?

 Texas' safety belt law allows police officers to write a ticket to motorists if they are operating or riding in a vehicle without wearing a seatbelt, or if a child is not properly restrained, no matter where they are riding in a vehicle.
 The child passenger safety law covers children up through age eight (8).
 Children from birth through age three (3) must be in a child safety seat in the front and rear seats.
 In addition, children must be in a booster seat until they are eight (8) years old or 4'9" tall no matter where they are riding in a vehicle.
 Children who are eight (8) years old but less than seventeen (17) years old riding in either the front or rear seat must use a safety belt.
-View specifics on the Texas seatbelt law by the Texas Department of Transportation.
+View specifics for Texas seatbelt law by the Texas Department of Transportation.

 What are the alcoholic beverage laws?

 Texas state law prohibits anyone younger than 21 years of age from purchasing or consuming alcoholic beverages.
 In addition, Beaumont prohibits the sale of alcohol on Sunday before 12:00 noon.
 Bars close at 2 am.
 View the official Texas Alcoholic Beverage Commission law here.

 Where can I get a fishing or hunting license?

 For fishing and hunting licenses, contact our local Texas Parks & Wildlife office, located at 5550 Eastex Freeway, at (409) 892-8666 or buy a license online through the Texas Parks & Wildlife Department.

 Where do I find information about boating rules & regulations?